Multi-reference alignment in high dimensions: sample complexity and phase transition: Sample complexity lower bounds

 Lemma~\ref{lem:gaussian-MI} tells us that the gap between $I(X;Y^n)$ and the MI in estimating a signal in AWGN, without the shifts, $\frac{L}{2}\log(1+n\sigma^{-2})$, is $I(X;R^n|Y^n)$.
 This quantity is intimately related to a multi-sample version of the template matching problem, as was considered in Section~\ref{sect:template-matching}.
 This connection will be exploited later on, when we derive an upper bound on the {single sample} MI $I(X;Y_i)$.

-\paragraph{Information combining.} Observe that the measurements $Y_1,\ldots,Y_n$ are mutually independent conditioned on $X$; that is, the samples are obtained by passing the same signal $X$ independently through a memoryless channel $P_{Y^n|X}=P^{\otimes n}_{Y|X}$.
-By Proposition~\ref{prop:MIproperties}, \ref{mi:memoryless}, this implies that
+\paragraph{Information combining} Observe that the measurements $Y_1,\ldots,Y_n$ are mutually independent and identically distributed conditioned on $X$; that is, the samples are obtained by passing the same signal $X$ independently through a memoryless channel\revDel{ $P_{Y^n|X}=P^{\otimes n}_{Y|X}$}.
+By Proposition~\ref{prop:MIproperties} item \ref{mi:memoryless}, this implies that

 where $Y=R_\ell X+\sigma Z$ is a single measurement in the MRA model.
 Substituting~\eqref{eq:MImemoryless} into Corollary~\ref{prop:IT-lower-bound}, yields the following.

 \begin{proposition} The smallest attainable MSE in the MRA model satisfies